xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/deploy_os.rst

 Start the OS Deployment
 =======================

 Start the deployment involves two key operations.
-One is setup node boot from network, another is reboot ndoe:
+First specify the boot device of the next boot to be network, then reboot the node:

 For Power machine, those two operations can be completed by one command '**rnetboot**',
 ::
     rnetboot <node>

 But for x server, those two operations need two independent commands.
-Set x server boot from network, run
+Specify the boot device boot from network next time, run
 ::
     rsetboot <node> net